chrisdrifte/chrisdrifte/README.md

 ## Rocks, Radio, React

 Hi, I'm Chris, a self-taught developer from the UK.
 With over 20 years of experience building for the web, 8+ years professionally, much of my life has been dedicated to my passion for code.
+Native English / Conversational Spanish.

 - **Top Skills:** `TypeScript, React/React Native, Node.js, Storybook, Jest, Figma, Sentry, GCP/AWS/Azure`
 - **Hacking around in:** `Python, Solidity, PHP, SQL, GraphQL, Bash, Github Actions`